tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 Time passes way faster when I’m actually searching.
 Checked the time, it’s been at least 15 minutes.
-Just rushing forward heedlessly into untreaded territory, trying to find where this thing hides in here.
+Rushing forward heedlessly into untreaded territory, just trying to find where this thing hides in here.
 I have become convinced that something weird is up.
 Being lost for this long, walking at the pace I am, this close to the treeline.
 I should have found a path by now.
 Or have gotten out of the forest.

 I’ve spotted something that’s noteworthy.
 There’s an odd tree.
 It’s old.
 Super old.
 Im no expert in trees but the way the limbs of it spiral around.
 It almost looks they haven’t been bent by following the path of the sun in the sky.
 But rather the passing of the seasons.
-Like this tree is reacting to the environment around it, on a different timescale than everything around it.
+Like this tree is reacting to the environment around it, on a different timescale than everything else.
 That tree is it.
 I am here, I’m sure.
 Absolutely sure.
-If someone told me, this isn’t it; I would be able to tell them for a fact that they were wrong.
+If someone told me, this isn’t it; I would be able to tell them for a fact that they are wrong.
 Nothing else around me looks different, everything here is different.
 In the same way falling in love changes everything around you.
 In that exact same way, I know this is the one.